 Model Josie Maran’s name is now synonymous with her beauty brand instead of modeling.
 Maran created a line of cosmetics all containing argan oil, something no other brand had done at the time, according to Total Beauty.
 Every product in Maran’s lineup is worth the price tag, delivering optimal results.

 Hint: A model quits to start her own business that’s hugely successful today.

 One of the longest running beauty brands is Iman.
-Iman herself quits modeling in 1994 to start her own beauty brand after makeup artists struggle to find products to match her skin tone.
+Iman herself quit modeling in 1994 to start her own beauty brand after makeup artists struggled to find products to match her skin tone.
 Since then, her business has grown into a brand worth millions, according to Wonderland magazine.

 Hint: Rihanna spends years creating a beauty brand.